Adamawa Emirate: Beginning of the Jihad

 The cavalry of the Muslims were highly effective against their adversaries.
 There is no record of horses being used in the Adamawa region by non-Fulanis before the jihad.
 Unlike in Mandara and Bornu where they could be found in large numbers, horses were very scarce in Adamawa and were sometimes used for sports and ceremonies.
 Donkeys, on the other hand, were widely used as beasts of burden.
 They were cheaper and plentiful which led to their popularity.
 It was through their experience riding Donkeys that Fulbe from less affluent families could ride horses so effectively.
 Horses, weapons and armour were provided from Hausaland to the jihadists in Adamawa.
 They also provided military training and support.
 Despite their few numbers, the Adamawa Muslims were able to be successful in their jihad mostly because of the decentralised organisation of the non-Muslims in the region.
 Non-Muslim ethnic groups were dispersed and lacked the unity the Muslims jihadists had.
-The organised non-Muslim ethnic groups like the Mandara proved to be tough adversaries for the jihadists with their war with Mandara proving to be the most difficult.
+The organised non-Muslim ethnic groups like the Mandara proved to be tough adversaries for the jihad.